 Beginning with our first automation project in the 1980s, we have led the Delaware Judiciary in the movement toward elimination of paper and processes that slow down the system until it threatens stall.
-While to somewhat antiquated by today's standards, our

-CAPIASES CLEARED BY JUSTICE OF THE PEACE COURT FOR OTHER COURTS FY 2018 adoption of videophone technology to quickly handle warrant applications and presentment of arrested individuals led to the establishment of a statewide videophone court that annually saves the State of Delaware millions of dollars in transportation costs and reduces the risk to public and officer safety presented by moving arrestees physically through our court locations.
+While to somewhat antiquated by today's standards, our civil e-filing processes that came with a new case management system a decade ago.
+As the judiciary moves to a new, unified e-filing system, we expect to adapt to the nuanced changes a new system will bring.
+The Court looks forward to the ability to transfer cases adoption of videophone technology to quickly handle warrant applications and presentment of arrested individuals led to the establishment of a statewide videophone court that annually saves the State of Delaware millions of dollars in transportation costs and reduces the risk to public and officer safety presented by moving arrestees physically through our court locations.

-Court of

-Common Pleas

-12,560

-Superior Court 2,390

 The creation of the Voluntary Assessment Center eliminated the forthwith presentment of traffic violators and replaced a cumbersome non-centralized mail-in process.
-Even further, the adoption of electronic tickets and online payments for those tickets has additionally modified the work of the Voluntary Assessment Center such that we have been able to designate those same personnel as a call civil e-filing processes that came with a new case management system a decade ago.
-As the judiciary moves to a new, unified e-filing system, we expect to adapt to the nuanced changes a new system will bring.
-The Court looks forward to the ability transfer cases more seamlessly to our sister courts, as a case moves out of the Justice of the Peace Court system and into the Court of Common Pleas and Family Court for further proceedings.
+Even further, the adoption of electronic tickets and online payments for those tickets has additionally modified the work of the Voluntary Assessment Center such that we have been able to designate those same personnel as a call more seamlessly to our sister courts, as a case moves out of the Justice of the Peace Court system and into the Court of Common Pleas and Family Court for further proceedings.